-Heartwood/false-heartwood/ripewood.
-The dead central wood that has become dysfunctional as part of the aging processes
+Heartwood/false-heartwood.
+The dead central wood that has become dysfunctional as part of the aging processes and being distinct from the sapwood

 Heave.
 A term mainly applicable to a shrinkable clay soil which expands due to re-wetting after the felling of a tree which was previously extracting moisture from the deeper layers; also the lifting of pavements and other structures by root diameter expansion; also the lifting of one side of a wind-rocked root-plate